 - Participants must be in the 6th-12th grade by the time of Celebrate Life in May.
-Each District President s responsible for who may/may not participate.
+Each District President is responsible for who may/may not participate.

 - Table tennis competition takes place in the Warming House.

-- There shall be four table tennis players allowed from each district as follows:
+- There shall be two table tennis players allowed from each district as follows:

 - One male single representative

 - One female single representative

 - Each district may select one alternate for the male’s singles and one alternate for the female’s singles.
 Alternates names must be submitted when registering for Celebrate Life.
 Alternates are only eligible to attend/participate in CL when replacing a team member who is unable to attend/participate in CL.

 - Each district will garner grand trophy points with the 1stplace individual in each category receiving the most and the 11th place individual in each category receiving the least.